 If you already receive treatment from a sports massage therapist regularly or before and after each work-out, there’s probably no need to read any further.
 Otherwise, you may be in luck.

 Deep-Tissue Self-Massage Therapy

 This approach – without a therapist – can effectively loosen tight muscles in many areas such as the neck, shoulder, rotator cuff area, glutes, quadriceps and calf.
-It requires a ball (or other therapy device) and an open area on the floor or a wall.
+It requires a ball (or similar device that can be used to apply pressure) and a wall or an open area on the floor.
 Due to an initial sensitivity of certain muscle areas, I started with a tennis ball (and foam roller) and later moved to the lacrosse ball for increased pressure.
-The lacrosse ball is not only firm but also small enough to transport in my bogu bag or gym bag easily.
+The lacrosse ball is also small enough to transport in my bogu bag or gym bag easily.